 Wagner, M. (2001).
 Fish can't see water: the need to humanize birth.
 International Journal of Gynecology & Obstetrics, S25-S37

 Walsh, D. (2009).
 Embodiment: a crucial concept for midwives.
 BJM, 17(5), 278-278

 Walsh, D. (2010).
 Childbirth embodiment: problematic aspects of current understandings.
 Blackwell Publishing, Oxford.

 Special assessment requirements

-Presentation: 1.5 line spacing for written assignments
+Presentation: 1.5 line spacing for written assignments, single spacing for tables.

 Referencing requirements: Students must use the APA 7th method of referencing.

 The following useful resource on referencing is available at: http://www.canberra.edu.au/library/research-gateway/research_help/referencing-guides

 There is no supplementary assessment offered